Palace Museum: Bronzeware

 Bronze holds an important place in Chinese culture, and was always an important part of state ceremony.
 The Palace Museum's bronze collection dates from the early Shang dynasty.
 Of the almost 10,000 pieces held, about 1600 are inscribed items from the pre-Qin period (to 221 BC).
 A significant part of the collection is ceremonial bronzeware from the imperial court, including complete sets of musical instruments used by the imperial orchestras.

 Timepiece

 The Palace Museum has one of the largest collections of mechanical timepieces of the 18th and 19th centuries in the world, with more than 1,000 pieces.
 The collection contains both Chinese- and foreign-made pieces.
-Chinese pieces came from the palace's own workships, Guangzhou (Canton) and Suzhou (Suchow).
+Chinese pieces came from the palace's own workshops, Guangzhou (Canton) and Suzhou (Suchow).
 Foreign pieces came from countries including Britain, France, Switzerland, the United States and Japan.
 Of these, the largest portion come from Britain.

 Notable pieces in the collection include a clock with an attached automaton which is able to write, with a miniature writing brush on inserted paper, an auspicious couplet in perfect Chinese calligraphy.